Swarrna23/Swarrna23/README.md

 - 👋 Hi, I’m Swarrna
 - 👀 I’m interested in Mathematical Modelling and Computing using R and Python
 - 🌱 I’m currently learning Bsc.Mathemaics in MOP vaishnav college for women (2nd year)
-- 💞️ I’m looking to collaborate on areas related to Mathematical Modelling and Computing
+- 💞️ I’m looking to collaborate on areas related to Mathematical Modelling ,Data Science and computing
 - 📫 How to reach me Email : 1947swana@gmail.com